Nipah virus infection

 Clinical features

+NiV infections range from asymptomatic infection to mild to severe disease, and fatal encephalitis.
 The initial clinical manifestations of NiV infection are non-specific and are similar to other diseases such as viral encephalitis, bacterial meningoencephalitis and pneumonia.

 It is a highly fatal illness, with a case fatality ratio (CFR) estimated between 40% to 75% in past outbreaks depending on local capabilities for epidemiological surveillance and clinical management (CFR ~ 40% for outbreaks in Malaysia and Singapore; CFR >70% for outbreaks in Bangladesh).
 Patients with NiV infection may present with the following symptoms: